How Does Nursing School Work? What to Expect in an ABSN Program

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at 866-892-1562.

-Certain items that you’ll need for nursing school are self-explanatory, such as a laptop, internet service, a quiet place to study, notebooks, a day planner or electronic calendar, pens, highlighters and index cards (study aids).
+Certain items that you’ll need for nursing school are self-explanatory, such as a laptop, internet service, a quiet place to study, notebooks, a planner or planner app, pens, highlighters and index cards for use as study aids.
 You’ll also need textbooks, which you may be able to find used for a reduced price.
-Other items are specific to nursing school students and your nursing program will provide very specific guidance before you make any purchases, such as the following:

 • Face masks and hand sanitizer